THE BIGGEST REACT CONFERENCE IN THE US

 React with the manhattan views

-The biggest React conference – React Summit – comes to the USA!
+The biggest React conference – React Summit – has come to the USA!

 Network with fellow front-end and full-stack engineers, learn from industry experts, and promote your ideas all while experiencing the exciting vistas of Manhattan!